-- Work continued with all utilities on review of overhead utility line relocations based on the current design. - Continued individual coordination with utility companies on relocation plans and schedule for incorporation with project master schedule. - Continued to work on relocation design review for PG&E and coordinate with PG&E on permitting and work planning. - Worked with Verizon to resolve the relocation of fiber optic cable within the Caltrain ROW. - Continued PG&E relocations in S2WA4. - Conducted Utility Coordination Construction Partnering Workshop #2.
+- Work continued with all utilities on review of overhead utility line relocations based on the current design. - Continued individual coordination with utility companies on relocation plans and schedule for incorporation with project master schedule. - Continued to work on relocation design review for PG&E and coordinate with PG&E on permitting and work planning. - Reached agreement with Verizon on the relocation of overhead fiber.
+Relocation for the corridor is scheduled to be completed by the end of 2018. - Continued PG&E relocations in S2WA4.

-- Continue to coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue review of relocation design from PG&E and coordinate with PG&E on permitting and work planning for relocations. - Continue PG&E relocations in S2WA4 and S2WA5.
+- Continue to coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue review of relocation design from PG&E and coordinate with PG&E on permitting and work planning for relocations. - Conduct monthly utility meeting with utility owners. - Continue PG&E relocations in S2WA4 and Segment 4.